bisdn/un-orchestrator/orchestrator/README_COMPILE.md

 To compile and install libvirt, follow the instructions in the INSTALL.md file present in the libvirt root folder.

+If you run Libvirt for OVS or OVSDB should be use a template presents in a folder "compute_controller/nf_repository/kvm"

 ### Compile the un-orchestrator